Building a sustainable model

 Your support can make a world of difference and it’s as simple as starting with a cup of coffee.

-We have been awarded a 3 year contract with the Department of Corrections to run barista training programmes within Arohata Women’s Prison.
+We have a 3 year contract with the Department of Corrections to run barista training programmes within Arohata Women’s Prison.
 We provide an 8-week programme catered to no more than 3 women at a time within a therapeutic environment.

 We do this because we believe that trust and support need to be formed from within to make reintegrating a little less daunting and the community a little more familiar.